Autism Recovery and Communication for Severely Autistic Children

 Son: “The rain.
 I can’t go out to play.”

 This mother was so pleased.
 She said, “It seems like I am dreaming.
-I can’t believe I am actually holding little conversations with my son!”
+I can’t believe I am actually communicating with my son!”

 Keep in mind that children may skip any of the steps above as they will progress according to how their brain develops.
 Children who are not severely autistic may start anywhere in this process and move along the same path.
 For example, a child may already be speaking one-word sentences when she starts our program.
 The next step for her would be to begin using three- to five-word sentences.
 Or, a child may be speaking with echolalia only.
-The next step for this child may be to use one-word sentences or this child may jump directly to three- to five-word sentences.
+The next step for this child may be to use one-word sentences in a meaningful manner.
+Or, this child may jump directly to three- to five-word sentences used in a meaningful manner.

 Finally, keep in mind that these steps are the same steps that the child would have taken during the first few years of her life if neurotoxins in her brain hadn’t prevented it.
 All of this looks completely normal and acceptable on a toddler.
 People would have welcomed it and encouraged it.
 Unfortunately, it will look odd to see this on a 5-year-old or a 10-year-old.
 Please use your imagination and learn to see the toddler struggling to learn to speak and encourage it.
-NEVER make the child feel bad because she is learning to speak once she has gotten older.
+Become the best advocate a child could ask for.
+NEVER make your child feel bad because she is learning to speak once she has gotten older.
 Jump for joy just as you would have if she were babbling and saying, “mamamama” when she was seven months old.
 Your child needs this encouragement.

 - Follows instructions with 2 or 3 steps